 In addition to the stark numbers above, many Ohio schools dropped computer science last school year.
 To fix this problem, Ohio must join the 32 states that already require high schools to offer computer science.
 But we must do it the right way, preparing districts, schools and teachers to meet the needs of Ohio's students and tech industry.
-Therefore, I respectfully request that the House add following budget amendments to HB 96:
+Therefore, I am advocating for the following budget amendments to HB 96:

-- 1) Implement a computer science graduation requirement. - 2) Provide \$500,000 for the creation of comprehensive resources for school districts on implementing computer science, known as the "CS District Playbook."
+- 1) Implement a computer science graduation requirement. - 2) Provide \$300,000 for the creation of comprehensive resources for school districts on implementing computer science, known as the "CS District Playbook."
 School districts will be selected to represent large, small, rural, suburban and urban populations.
 Districts will receive funding to collaborate and create a playbook of best practices which will be publicly available by June 30, 2027: